Essie • apricot cuticle oil • Treatments

 This stuff is wonderful it really keeps your nails hydrated and nourished I use it everytime I paint my nails I like to use it as a finishing coat and it leaves looking beautiful !!!
 I think it's a nails must have for sure !
 Would but again:)))

-Age: 18 & Under Skin: Normal, Medium Brown Hair: Black Eyes: Brown
+Age: 18 & Under Skin: Oily, Medium Brown, Warm Hair: Black, Wavy, Fine Eyes: Brown

 I think in stores this product is about 8 or 9 USD, but I bought it on amazon for $4.45, which is a pretty good price. as for the product, I love it! it smells delicious! and it does wonders for my peeling cuticles! would definitely buy again :)